Co-ordinated support plans

 - the child/young person's additional support needs are due to one or more complex factors or to multiple factors (a complex factor is one that has a significant impact on that child/young person's ability to benefit from their school education)

-- significant additional support is required from education and one or more agencies outwith education, e.g. health services or social work, in order for the child/young person to benefit from school education.
-Significant additional support can be a significant input from one agency, or inputs from multiple agencies which are significant when all put together.
+- significant additional support is required from education and one or more agencies outwith education, for example health services or social work, in order for the child/young person to benefit from school education.
+Significant additional support can be a significant input from one agency, or inputs from multiple agencies which are significant when all put together

 The Additional Support for Learning Act 2004 and 2009 specifies timescales for responding to a request for assessment and for reviewing a CSP.
 It also places specific duties on local authorities to provide information to parents and carers, and to offer a free, independent mediation service to resolve disputes.